klauspost/talks/2023/sonic/index.md

 * Not a solved problem
 * Every decision is a tradeoff
 * Money helps, but there is no pay-to-win
-* CFD cannot tell you how the car is to drive
+* CFD cannot tell you how the car is to drive.

 ![bg right:35% saturate:75% Klaus Post](img/f1-port2.jpg)